enterspeedhq/enterspeed-docs/docs/integrations/umbraco/jobs.md

 }
 ```

-Note that the Enterspeed jobs handling service will find the handlers in the order that they are registered, which means that if you want to replace some of default handlers with your own, you need to insert your handler like this:
+Note that the Enterspeed jobs handling service will find the handlers in the order that they are registered, which means that if you want to replace some of the default handlers with your own, you need to insert your handler like this:

 ```csharp
 public class MyCustomJobHandlersComposer : IComposer